jessfraz/shaking-finger-action/README.md

 [![Travis CI](https://img.shields.io/travis/jessfraz/shaking-finger-action.svg?style=for-the-badge)](https://travis-ci.org/jessfraz/shaking-finger-action)

-A GitHub action that displays a gif of Stephen Colbert shaking his finger to a pull request on fail.
+A GitHub action that displays a gif of Conan O'Brien shaking his finger to a pull request on fail.

 It will also automatically clean up the comment when the build passes :)